larskuhtz/ChainwebSimulations/Configurations.md

 \prec^{c_i} C_{i+1}$.

-The configuration $\bold{0}$, where all chains are at the same height, is the unique configuration in which all chains are minable.
+The configuration $\bold{0}$, where all chains are at the same height, is the unique configuration in which all chains are mineable.

 $\bold{0} = \left(0_{i,j}\right)_{i,j \in \Chains}$

-Finally, we define the set of configurations $\Confs(\Graph)$ of a chainweb with a given chain graph as the set of all configurations that are reachable from configuration $\bold{0}$.
-As mentioned before we omit the graph when it is irrelevant or clear from the context and just write $\Confs$ or just assume assume that a configutration is a reachable configuration.
+Finally, we define the set of configurations $\Confs(\Graph)$ of a Chainweb with a given chain graph as the set of all configurations that are reachable from configuration $\bold{0}$.
+As mentioned before we omit the graph when it is irrelevant or clear from the context and just write $\Confs$ or just assume assume that a configuration is a reachable configuration.

 # Configuration Transition System